pradeepmadanagopalan-hash/SOTIF-AEB-Monte-Carlo-Analysis/README.md

 - **Round 1 — Operational Design Domain (ODD) restriction**

-  - By restricting the **Operational Design Domain (ODD)** to reduce exposure to severe fog conditions, the total hazardous scenario rate decreased from **27.1% to 9.0%**.
+  - By restricting the **Operational Design Domain (ODD)** to reduce exposure to severe fog conditions, the total hazardous scenario rate decreases from **27.1% to 9.0%**.

-  - Nevertheless, the rate of **Area 3 scenarios increased slightly from 0.8% to 1.3%**.
-This occurs because the dominant known hazard (heavy fog) has been reduced, making the previously undiscovered fog–sensor interaction more visible within the remaining scenario population.
+  - Nevertheless, the rate of **Area 3 scenarios increases slightly from 0.8% to 1.3%**.
+This occurs because the dominant known hazard (heavy fog) has been reduced, making the previously undiscovered hazards more visible within the remaining scenario population.

   - From this round of SOTIF analysis, it is clear that there exists a region of unknown hazards i.e. although the fog severity < 0.5, the runs end up as being hazards.
 The common pattern among all area 3 runs is clearly that they occur from moderate to high sensor noise standard deviation.
-Hence the fictional test team must now validate this finding and bring out scientiic evidence to support the claim that moderate to high sensor noise causes drop in performance of AEB and put an accurate number to this.
+Hence the fictional test team must now validate this finding and bring out scientiic evidence to support or disprove the claim that moderate to high sensor noise causes drop in performance of AEB and put an accurate number to this.

-  - The team carries out tests and comes back with scientififc evidence that whenever the sensor noise is above 1.50, the AEB perfromance drops and docuemnts this as **TC-002** in the live catalog.
+  - The team carries out tests and comes back with scientififc evidence that whenever the sensor noise is above 1.50, the AEB perfromance drops and documents this as **TC-002** in the live catalog.
 Hence the catalog now has 2 known trggers (fog > 0.5 and Sensor Noise > 1.5) and 1 ODD restrcition (fog > 0.7) as fixed by the test team.

   - We run the next set of Monte Carlo simulations with these rules.